hump-coder/round-tft-test/README.md

 - **Arc clock** – digital time with progress arcs.
 - **Plasma** – a colourful swirling plasma effect.
 - **Hybrid clock** – arc clock outer rings with an analogue dial in the centre.
+- **AHT10 sensor** – displays the current temperature and humidity.

 Edit the `DEMO_MODE` constant in `src/main.cpp` to choose which demo is displayed.